Satyam0010/Satyam0010/README.md

+This is my Repository.
-- 👋 Hi, I’m Satyam
+- Satyam